 The General Power of Attorney is granted to someone while you are still able, mentally, to look after your financial or property affairs.
 You as a Donor would appoint someone with General Power of Attorney if you were leaving the country and needed someone to pay bills from your chequing account for example.
 This POA is in force until the time you become mentally incapacitated.
 At that point General Power of Attorney ends.
-Also, General Power of Attorney can start the on the date the document is signed or it can be activated at a later specified date.
+Also, General Power of Attorney can start on the date the document is signed or it can be activated at a later specified date.

 Enduring Power of Attorney

 The Enduring Power of Attorney kicks in when you become mentally incapable of managing your financial affairs or property affairs.
-It can some into effect when you sign the documents and will continue through the time you become mentally incapable (enduring) or start at a future date when you become mentally incapable (spring board).
+It can come into effect when you sign the documents and will continue through the time you become mentally incapable (enduring) or start at a future date when you become mentally incapable (spring board).